Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-secure-validator.md

 ### Signing Outside the Client

-In the future, AXIASolar will support signing payloads outside the client so that keys can be stored on another device, e.g. a hardware security module (HSM) or secure enclave.
+In the future, AXIACoin will support signing payloads outside the client so that keys can be stored on another device, e.g. a hardware security module (HSM) or secure enclave.
 For the time being, however, Session key signatures are performed within the client.